-As an alternative, you could import the files as direct resources of your eSpace.
-But since the resources imported are not visible to other eSpaces, it is harder to share your widget.
+As an alternative, you could import the files as direct resources of your modules.
+But since the resources imported aren't visible to other modules, it's harder to share your widget.

-The example below uses a web block to encapsulate a carousel with specific images, using the jQuery plugin rcarousel.
+The example below uses a web block to encapsulate a carousel with specific images, using the jQuery plugin carousel.
 The web block has: